jbush001/NyuziProcessor/tests/render/README.md

-This renders a teapot
+These tests validate the 3D rendering library (librender), as well as the rest of the syubsystems.

 # How to run

 ## Using Emulator

 This is the easiest and fastest way to run the engine.
-From within this folder, type 'make run' to build and execute the project.
-It will write the final contents of the framebuffer in framebuffer.png.
+From within a folder, type 'make run' to build and execute the project.
+It will write the final contents of the framebuffer in `framebuffer.png`.

-It is also possible to see the output from the program in realtime in a window.
+It is also possible to see the output from some of these program in realtime in a window.
 To make this animate continuously (instead of stopping after rendering one frame), modify the frame loop: